factorial-io/phabalicious/docs/scripts.md

 ## Defaults

-You an provide defaults for a script, which can be verridden via the `--arguments` commandline option
+You can provide defaults for a script, which can be overridden via the `--arguments` commandline option

 ```yaml
 scripts: